nikitagusarov/website_source/content/en/about.md

 **Discrete Choice Modelling and Behavioural Sciences**
 * "*Comparison of discrete choice model performances in presence of heterogeneous preferences in population*", M2, Thesis
-* "*Study of the factors associated with the frequency of public transopt use in Grenoble*", M2, Advanced econometrics
+* "*Study of the factors associated with the frequency of public transport use in Grenoble*", M2, Advanced econometrics
 * "*Identification of the network effects in the Discrete Choice Models*", M1, Thesis 2

 **Microeconomics**